 Marconi's Experiments Links:

 Article from "Experimental Science, G.M.
 Hopkins, 1902" - Frederick Collins

-Did Marconi Receive Transatlantic Radio Signals? - Henry M. Bradford
+Did Marconi Receive Transatlantic Radio Signals? (part 1) - Henry M. Bradford

 A Look at Some of Marconi's Technology - R. Victor Jones